Skip to main content

 The ECE program at Clemson prepares its students for careers in this industry by providing a sound engineering foundation, hands-on research and design projects, and the opportunity to delve into the study in specialized technical depth areas.
 Clemson University knows that preparing students for a career in the 21st century means providing much more than specialized technical knowledge.

-Electrical and computer engineers must also understand the social and business implications of their work, and they must be able to communicate their ideas to a wide range of people, work in teams and, above all, be willing and able to provide leadership in solving society’s problems.
-Emphasis on teamwork and collaboration begins freshman year.
+Electrical and computer engineers must also understand the social and business implications of their work, and they must be able to communicate their ideas to a wide range of people, work in teams, and, above all, be willing and able to provide leadership in solving society’s problems.
+Emphasis on teamwork and collaboration begins first year.
 Our students learn to solve real-world problems, often providing valuable solutions for industrial partners while dealing with economic, ethical, and environmental issues.

 Resources